Verizon 5G Home Internet is “nothing fancy,” but it’s affordable and fast

 Verizon 5G Home Internet gets a lot of customers great speeds and a stable connection.
 But since it runs over a fixed wireless connection, the 5G speeds are much more likely to fluctuate, and I’ve found that it’s hard to pin down exactly how fast Verizon 5G Home Internet is.

-Verizon’s advertised speeds are between 300Mbps and 1,000Mbps—an excellent range that more than covers home internet use.
+Verizon’s advertised download speeds are between 300Mbps and 1,000Mbps—an excellent range that more than covers home internet use.
 However, internet providers commonly fall short of their advertised speeds, especially over Wi-Fi connections.
 That said, Verizon places well in our Fastest Internet Providers report.
-The results on our speed test combine both Verizon’s Fios fiber and 5G services, and it ranks among the fastest providers in the country.
+While Verizon Fios outperforms 5G, our speed test results combine Verizon’s Fios fiber and 5G services, and it ranks among the fastest providers in the country.

 Still, Verizon may have some issues with reliability for some customers.
 Because it’s wireless, a 5G internet connection isn’t as stable as fiber or cable, which both use physical lines to connect homes to internet infrastructures.
 With that tangible connection, a wired internet service is harder to interrupt than a wireless one.
 With Verizon 5G home internet, you’re more likely to experience slowdowns or even outages, especially in areas with weak cell service.